rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

                 fCaPDNp00J6AbY6w",
           "kty": "RSA",
           "kid": "rsa1",
-		  "x5c": "MIIFdDCCA1ygAwIBAgIEAJiiOTANBgkqhkiG9w0BAQsFADBaMQswCQYDVQQGEwJO
+		  "x5c": "MIIFdDCCA1ygAwIBAgIEAJiiOTANBgkqhkiG9w0BAQsFA
 		          ...
-				  QFH1T/U67cjF68IeHRaVesd+QnGTbksVtzDfqu1XhUisHWrdOWnk4Xl4vs4Fv6EM
+		          QFH1T/U67cjF68IeHRaVesd+QnGTbksVtzDfqu1XhUisH
 		          94B7IWcnMFk="
         }
       ]
     }

+#### 3.6.1.1.
+PKIoverheid
+In case the Relying Party and the OpenID Provider are not operated under responsibility of the same organization, each party MUST use PKIoverheid certificates with OIN.

+The PKIoverheid certificate MUST be included as a <code>x5c</code> parameter.
+The <code>x5c</code> parameter MUST be included as a list (array) of X509 certificate(s), as Base64 DER encoded PKIoverheid certificate(s).
+The first certificate MUST be the Client's certificate, optionally followed by the rest of that certificate's chain.
+The jwks structure MUST include the public key parameters with the same values of the corresponding X509 certificate included as <code>x5c</code>, as per [RFC7517] §4.7.

-##  3.8.
+##  3.7.
 Dynamic Client Registration

 If the OpenID Provider is acting as an iGov-**NL** OAuth Authorization Server (iGov-**NL** OAuth2 profile) and if Dynamic Client Registration is supported, then Dynamic Client Registration MUST be supported in accordance with that specification (see section ~~3.13~~ **1.4.1.3**).

+##  3.8.
+Client Authentication

+OpenID Providers MUST support private_key_jwt and SHOULD support tls_client_auth.

 #  4. User Info

 The availability, quality, and reliability of a subject's attributes will vary greatly across jurisdictions and OpenID Provider systems.
-The following recommendations ensure maximum cross-jurisdictional interoperability, while setting Client expectations on the type of data they may acquire.
+The following recommendations aims to ensure maximum interoperability, while setting Client expectations on the type of data they may acquire.

 ##  4.1.
 Claims Supported

 Discovery mandates the inclusion of the claims_supported field that defines the claims a client MAY expect to receive for the supported scopes.
-OpenID Providers MUST return claims on a best effort basis.
-However, an OpenID Provider asserting it can provide a claim does not imply that this data is available to all clients: clients MUST be prepared to receive partial data.
+However, an OpenID Provider asserting it can provide a claim does not imply that this data is available to all clients at all times.
+Clients MUST be able to handle cases where they don't receive all claims they requested or expected.

-OpenID Providers MAY return claims outside of the claims_supported list, but they MUST still ensure that the extra claims to not violate the privacy policies.
+OpenID Providers MAY return claims outside of the claims_supported list, but they MUST ensure that the extra claims do not violate applicable privacy policies.

 ##  4.2.
 Scopes

-In the interests of data minimization balanced with the requirement to successfully identify the individual signing in to a service, using the default OpenID Connect scopes and standard claims may not be appropriate.
+In the interests of data minimization, balanced with the requirement to successfully identify the individual signing in to a service, using the default OpenID Connect scopes and standard claims may not be appropriate.